Satyam/firmata-http-bridge/README.md

 Unit tests are meant to ensure that if you change the code, current behavior is maintained.
 Tests should also be expanded to cover new features or added to uncover hidden bugs (usually to test unexpected behavior reported by end users).

-The tests current tests were written for an Arduino Uno board.
+The current tests were written for an Arduino Uno board.
 Many will fail if used with another board or if a board is not actually connected.
 In this sense, they are *integration tests* rather than *unit tests* which would usually resort to *mocks* for Firmata instead of the real thing.

 ### Coverage

-It measures how well the tests cover all the possibilities of the board.
+It measures how well the tests cover all the possibilities of the app.
 100% coverage is the desired goal, though often unfeasible.
 At least all modules should reach a green level of coverage.

 ```
 npm run coverage